 A natural disaster or extreme weather can strike at any time.
 Delta Liquid Energy trained service technicians are here to help in any situation.
 Please contact us if you’ve experienced a natural disaster or your propane supply has been disrupted.
-The following safety blogs can also help when preparing for extreme weather conditions.
+The following safety blogs can also help prepare you for extreme weather safety when those conditions arise.

 Other Natural Disaster Safety Reminders